Continuous Positive Airway (CPAP Machine) is the most widely prescribed equipment for the treatment of sleep apnea.

 Another study demonstrated that OSA plays a causal role in hypertension, and CPAP has been found to lower blood pressure in both normotensive and hypertensive people with severe OSA [Ref]

-Most of the researches have demonstrated the effect of CPAP machine on middle-aged people.
-One study that assessed its effectiveness on older adults concluded that the CPAP machine is a very effective treatment for elders with sleep apnea.[Ref]
+Most of the research has demonstrated the effect of CPAP machines on middle-aged people.
+One study that assessed its effectiveness on older adults concluded that the CPAP machine is a very effective treatment for elders with sleep apnea [Ref].

 Some studies suggest that obesity is also a cause of sleep apnea.
 One controlled trial suggests that with the usage of a CPAP machine, there has been a 10 % decrease in body weight and a 32% increase in AHI (apnoea–hypopnoea index).
 Although further research is required in this regard.[Ref]